jflamy/owlcms4/docs/index.md

 # Olympic Weightlifting Competition Management System

-This system is a full rewrite of [owlcms2](https://owlcms2.sourceforge.io/#!index.md), which has been used to manage Olympic Weightlifting competitions world-wide since 2009.
-This new version has been rebuilt for robustness and simplicity.
+This system is a full rewrite of [owlcms](https://owlcms2.sourceforge.io/#!index.md), which has been used to manage Olympic Weightlifting competitions world-wide since 2009.
+This new version has been rebuilt for robustness and simplicity, and can optionally be run on the cloud without a local installation.

 ## Features